Aïssata Traoré

-Aissata Traoré (born 9 September 1997) is a Malian professional footballer who plays as a forward for Première Ligue club Fleury, on loan from Boston Legacy FC, and the Mali national team.
+Aïssata Traoré (born 9 September 1997) is a Malian professional footballer who plays as a forward for Boston Legacy FC of the National Women's Soccer League (NWSL) and the Mali national team.

 Club career

 Traoré played for AS Super Lionness in her country before she was loaned out to the Istanbul-based club Beşiktaş J.K. for the second half of the 2018-19 Turkish First League season.
 She won the championship with her team.

 Traoré signed with FC Fleury 91 in July 2024.
 In her first season with the club, she scored nine goals and notched four assists in 20 games.

-On July 10, 2025, she signed with American club Boston Legacy FC, becoming the first Malian to play in the National Women's Soccer League.
-With Boston starting play in 2026 as a NWSL expansion club, Traoré was loaned back to Fleury for the first half of the 2025–26 season.
+On 10 July 2025, she signed with American club Boston Legacy FC, becoming the first Malian to sign in the National Women's Soccer League.
+With Boston starting play in 2026 as an expansion club, Traoré was loaned back to Fleury for the first half of the 2025–26 season.
+On 28 March 2026, Traoré scored the first goal in Legacy FC club history, with an assist from Amanda Gutierres, in the 71st minute of a 2-1 loss to the Utah Royals at Gillette Stadium.